Usharaniyamana/kiss-and-makeup/README.md

 artist.
 It also contains links to my Github so anyone interested in website design knows where to find my work, as well as link to the privacy policy which will be used to comply with GDPR in the future.
 The final footer link is required to use the Lips Logo and credits the creator for their work.
 This is useful as anyone who likes the logo can check out more of their designs and is a good business practice.

-All information text and images from the artists are styled with a gold border to make them stand out, this is seen frequently throughout the site.
+All information text and images from the artist are styled with a gold border to make them stand out, this is seen frequently throughout the site.

 #### Home